The Ultimate Guide to Credit Card Protection and How to Use It

 Weighing the pros and cons of credit card payment can help you assess whether it makes sense for you.
 If you carry a very high balance and are in the process of paying it down, payment protection may give you peace of mind — especially if you don’t have a good APR for a credit card.
 But keep in mind that you could potentially switch to minimum payments during a hard time and still maintain your payment history.

-To decide whether credit card payment protection is right for you, read the fine print and assess how the fees would impact your overall financial picture.
+To decide if credit card payment protection is right for you, it’s important to read the fine print and assess how these credit card fees would impact your overall financial outlook.
 Also take into consideration your current financial situation, your savings account balance, and the general stability and security of your job and lifestyle.

 Credit Card Protection Scams and How to Avoid Them